Dog Longevity Guide · by Jamie

 Is this for any breed, or does it only cover certain dogs?

-Every chapter includes guidance specific to five breed archetypes: Toy/Small, Medium, Large/Athletic, Giant, and Brachycephalic.
-So whether you have a Chihuahua or a Great Dane, the advice is calibrated to your dog's actual biology and risk profile, not just dogs in general.
+Every chapter covers five breed archetypes: Toy/Small, Medium, Large/Athletic, Giant, and Brachycephalic.
+Chihuahua or Great Dane, Frenchie or Labrador — the guidance is calibrated to your dog's actual biology, not dogs in general.
+There's a reason a Dachshund and a Dobermann shouldn't be getting the same advice.

 I already read a lot about dogs online.
 Will I learn anything new?

-Probably.
-Most of what's available online is recycled from the same surface-level sources.
-This guide goes to the actual research,peer-reviewed studies on canine cognition, veterinary longevity data, controlled trials.
-The goal isn't to introduce you to topics you've never heard of.
-It's to tell you which things actually hold up, and which conventional wisdom is wrong.
+Almost certainly.
+Most of what's out there online gets recycled from the same handful of surface-level sources.
+This guide goes to the actual research — peer-reviewed studies, veterinary longevity data, controlled trials.
+The point isn't to introduce you to topics you've never heard of.
+It's to tell you which things genuinely hold up, and which bits of conventional wisdom are quietly wrong.

 Is the information medically accurate?